 This doctrine has a major flaw.
 What is it?

 “Procedure established by law” means a law duly enacted is valid even if it’s contrary to principles of justice and equity.
-The strict following of the procedure established by law may raise the risk of compromise to life and personal liberty of individuals due to unjust laws made by the law-making authorities.
+The strict following of the procedure established by law may raise the risk of compromise to the life and personal liberty of individuals due to unjust laws made by the law-making authorities.
 It is to avoid this situation, SC stressed the importance of the due process of law.

 Case 2: Due Process of Law